- Is there any place on campus I can park without a parking permit?

 - How is the money generated from parking tickets used?

 Money generated from parking tickets goes to the Student Government Association and is then allocated to student clubs and organizations.

-If you are having difficulty finding a parking space, please call Police Services for assistance.
-Do not assume that if a parking is not readily available that you can park along roadways or on the grass.
+If you have difficulty finding a parking space, please call Parking Services for assistance.
+If parking is not readily available, do not assume that you can park along roadways or on the grass.

-You must stop by the Police Services office or kiosk to obtain a temporary permit for the day or the length of time you will not have your regular issued parking permit.
-Please refer to the Permit Prices page for current prices of parking permits.
+You must stop by the Parking Services office to obtain a temporary permit for the day or the length of time you will not have your regular issued parking permit.
+Please refer to the Permit Prices page for the current prices of parking permits.